Badgerati/Pode.Web/docs/index.md

 * Or, use a tabs layout for your pages!
 * Show or write code via the Monaco editor (still WIP)
 * Render code in code blocks with code highlighting!
-* Support for Light, Dark, Terminal, and custom themes
+* Support for Light, Dark, Terminal, custom themes, and more

 ## 📦 Libraries